hotsphink/sfink-tools/mozilla.md

 to bring up Emacs with rr replay running on the last rr recording I've made, again automatically picking a crashing process.
 If it gets it wrong, I can always do

+    % rr ps
+    # identify the process of interest
     % debug --rrpid 1234

 to tell it which one.
 Or

     % ./mach test --debugger=debug some/test/file

-to run the given test with hopefully the appropriate binary running under gdb inside Emacs.
-Inside the woman who swallowed a fly.
+to run the given test with hopefully the appropriate binary running under gdb inside Emacs inside the woman who swallowed a fly I don't know why.
 Or

     % debug --js ./obj-js-debug/dist/bin/js somefile.js

-to bring up Emacs running jorendb[5].
+to bring up Emacs running jorendb[7].

 rr
 --